sashaborst/mmart-168-fall2017/hw06/README.md

 When creating 3D graphics on a computer screen, we need to set up 3 basic things first - Scene, Camera and Renderer.
 Pretty cool, this material will go well with my video production class.
 The canvas for the graphics goes in HTML.

 Then I watched a youtube tutorial "THREE.js Part 2: Basic Scene" (https://www.youtube.com/watch?v=biZgx45Mzqo) showing how to set up the basic scene with a basic rotating cube.
-Besides Canvas and Camera settings, the important things to take in consideration were the Material of the object, Ambient lighting and Main light of the scene, and Rotation by x and y axes (it's possible to add z).
+Besides Canvas and Camera settings, the important things to take in consideration were the Material of the object, AmbientLight and PointLight of the scene, and Rotation by x and y axes (it's possible to add z).

 Since Sarah suggested to use WebGl and Three.js for my individual project, I think I could implement this knowledge into a simple animation that I wanted to create for about a year now.
 And do it in the browser!
 I'm exited.